George Clifford, 3rd Earl of Cumberland: Naval career

 Clifford was a man of irregular life, and having run through a great part of his very handsome property, seized on the opportunity offered by the war with Spain to re-establish himself.
 In 1588, he commanded the galleon Elizabeth Bonaventure in the Anglo-Spanish War, during which he had had some success.
 His portrait was included in the Armada Tapestries.

 He led and invested in a number of expeditions, but many were turned back due to storms or lack of prizes.
 His first success was an expedition to the Azores in 1589, taking a number of Portuguese and Spanish prizes.
 He suffered losses in the Battle of Berlengas Islands in 1591, and in 1592 he helped to prepare an expedition with Walter Raleigh, which led to the Battle of Flores, and the capture of the richly laden Portuguese ship, Madre de Deus, off Flores Island in the Azores.
 At the end of 1593, Clifford financed three ships for a further expedition to the Azores, which resulted in the action of Faial between the English and a joint Iberian/Portuguese fleet.

 Clifford later commissioned the building of his own ship, the 38-gun Scourge of Malice.
-During the Battle of San Juan in 1598, he achieved fame for having briefly captured Fort San Felipe del Morro, the citadel protecting San Juan, Puerto Rico.
-Clifford and his force of men had arrived in Puerto Rico on 15 June 1598, but by November of that year had fled the island due to severe bouts of dysentery which started to plague his men.
+During the Battle of San Juan in 1598, he achieved fame for having captured Fort San Felipe del Morro, the citadel protecting San Juan, Puerto Rico.
+Clifford and his force of men had arrived in Puerto Rico on 15 June 1598, but by November of that year had withdrew from the island due to severe bouts of dysentery which started to plague his men.

 Clifford was often spoken of as a sort of nautical Quixote, a title curiously unsuitable to the courtier, gambler, and buccaneer, in all of which guises history presents him.
 His love of adventure was strong, and he staked his money on the success of his cruises in much the same spirit that he did on the speed of his horses or the turn of his dice.
 And he spared his body no more than his purse.
 His courage was unimpeachable, and the temper which he showed in times of difficulty, won him both credit and popularity.
 All the great wealth he gained from his buccaneering, he lost in jousting and horse racing, and was eventually obliged to sell his inherited lands.

 In April 1600, the Admiralty Court heard evidence that the Swann, a pirate vessel that seized a French trade ship in 1599, was owned by the Earl.
-England and France were at peace, and the Earl didn't have Letters of Reprisal from the Admiralty, but it's unknown if any action was taken against him.
+England and France were at peace, and the Earl had no Letters of Reprisal from the Admiralty, but it is unknown if any action was taken against him.